-A standard IEC 3 pin mains connector is supplied with each MACRO unit.
-It is essential that the Earth connection is made properly, as the chassis of the amplifier is earthed via this facility.
-The mains power required is 230V to 240V AC at 50-60Hz.
+A standard IEC 3 core cableset is supplied with each MACRO unit.
+It is essential that the safety Earth connection is made properly, as the chassis of the unitis earthed via this facility.
+The mains power required is 220V to 240V AC at 50-60Hz.